Ling-Yun-Huang/filling-missing-data-electricity-ml/code/README.md

 ### 📝 License

-This project is licensed under the [Your License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](../LICENSE).

+- **You may** view and download the code.
+- **You may NOT** modify, adapt, or reuse it in any form.
+- **Proper attribution is required** when referencing this work.